darasus/ai-blog/content/the-future-of-software-engineering.md

   economy that powers businesses, websites and apps.
 There is a shortage of skilled candidates, which has led to demand and high salaries for top software engineers.
+intro: >-
+  Software engineers are the engine of the digital economy.
+They create, maintain and update the software that powers businesses, websites and apps.
+  And demand for software engineers continues to grow.
+Job postings for software engineers have increased by 37 percent in the last five years, with an additional 26 percent increase expected by 2024.

+  Software engineering is also one of the most competitive fields to break into at the moment.
+There is a shortage of skilled candidates, which has led to high demand and high salaries for top software engineers who can drive innovation in their companies.
+To become a software engineer and land one of those coveted jobs, you will need to complete a computer science degree or take up coding classes.
+Let’s take a look at what you need to become a software engineer and what the future might hold for this field.
 ---

 ## What You Need To Become A Software Engineer